MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/how-to-view-all-rules-and-monitors-running-on-an-agent-managed-computer.md

 6. The Task Status dialog box appears.
 When the task is completed, you can click **Copy Text** or **Copy HTML** and paste the task output in the appropriate tool for further review.

+## Next steps

+- If you have an agent-managed computer generating an alert that doesn't immediately help you understand what the cause behind it was, review [Identifying the Computer Experiencing a Problem](identifying-the-computer-experiencing-a-problem.md) for further recommendations.